fatehluqman/Final_project/README.md

 - View the webpage here: [NBA Predictions](https://boyerjason700.github.io/Final_project/)

 - Based on the statistics of NBA Champions from past seasons, can we predict the winner of the current NBA Season (2021-22) using the teams current stats?
-- We chose this subject because of our interest in sports and in particular NBA.
-Additionally, the use of statistics in sports has been evolving for years.
-For example, a basic box score with minutes played, points, rebounds and a few other stats was the standard, but now with improved technology performance can be broken down to individual players on individuals plays, which can show which kind of plays and where on the court a player has the most success scoring.
+- The use of statistics in sports has been evolving for years.
+For example, in NBA, a basic box score with minutes played, points, rebounds and a few other stats was the standard.
+But now we can go to NBA.com and not only see traditional stats but with improved technology, in-depth statistics are available down to individual players on different types of plays, or even for teams on how different lineup of players have performed.
+Other sites such as FiveThirtyEight have created their own unique rating systems for players and teams to gauge their performance.
-- Even though our analysis will not go this deep, winning a championship goes beyond the number of wins and losses a team has in the regular season.
-So we wanted to use a set of advance stats to see if we could predict a winner.
+- We know that winning a championship goes beyond the number of wins and losses a team has in the regular season.
+So, for our project we used data available from basketball-reference.com to look at different advance stats for NBA teams over the past 30 years to train and test 3 different machine learning (ML) models, to see if we could predict a champion for the current season.
+Using our ML models, we will also be able to see what statistics had the most important, when determining a champion.

 # Project outline